Must-have Travel Accessories for Long Flights

 Ultrasoft Compression Travel Socks

 A solid pair of travel compression socks can be preventative for post-flight swelling as well.
-We recently tried out the Ultrasoft Compression Travel Socks from NxTSTOP (and they were perfect) during a flight from New York to the west coast of Canada.
+Becca tried a pair during our flight from New York to Vancouver.
+She thought they were so comfy.

 I started bringing a travel hoodie with me, and it’s been a good way to stay comfortable in cold airports and on cold flights.